daviddwlee84/RaspPi-Cluster/FabfileHelp.md

 Usage: fab [--core-opts] CMD [--options] [other tasks here ...]

 Docstring:
-  Run command on all nodes in serial order
+  Run command on all nodes in serial order. (with Pi user)

 Options:
   -c STRING, --command=STRING   Command you want to sent to host